jmrk7/railflow_docs_v2/docs/bdd-frameworks/cucumber.md

 2. `afterScenario()` - the method is marked with `io.cucumber.java.After` annotation, so Cucumber executes this method after each scenario, so this is a good place to do clean up and close WebDriver instance.
 3. `afterStep(Scenario scenario)` - the method is executed after each completed step and can be used for capturing screenshots if step has failed.

-## Setting up Cucumber Test Runner
+### Setup Cucumber Test Runner
-To be able to run JUnit tests together with Cucumber we need to configure Cucumber Test Runner.
+In order to run JUnit tests together with Cucumber we need to configure Cucumber Test Runner.
 To do this, just add `io.railflow.demo.cucumber.TestRunner` class:

 ```jsx title="cucumber example"
 package io.railflow.demo.cucumber;